dhiebert-whs/Project-Management-2.0/README.md

 ### **2\.
 Current Status and Transition Overview**

 The system has been fully transitioned away from the prior Django-based web application architecture.
-It is now implemented as a **single-user, desktop-only** JavaFX application.
+It is now implemented as a **single-user, desktop-only** JavaFX application using the **AfterburnerFX** dependency injection framework.
 Python, Django, and related technologies are no longer part of the stack.

 **Key differences from the previous plan:**

 * Entirely desktop-based, single-user system (multi-user collaboration deferred)

-* Architecture now adheres to the **Model-View-ViewModel (MVVM)** pattern
+* Architecture adheres to the **Model-View-ViewModel (MVVM)** pattern with **AfterburnerFX** for dependency injection

 * UI built using **JavaFX FXML**, styled with **custom CSS**, and editable via **Scene Builder**

-* Gantt chart and other visualizations will be rendered using **Chart.js** in an embedded WebView
+* Gantt chart and other visualizations currently use **Chart.js** in an embedded WebView (migration to native Chart-FX is in progress)

 * **H2 database** with **HikariCP** connection pooling and **JPA** for persistence

-* Manual repository implementations (dependency injection not yet implemented)
+* Conventional view/presenter structure following AfterburnerFX patterns

 ---